Be a Water Hero!

 The City of Georgetown serves about 43,000 water accounts representing more than 100,000 people in a 440-square-mile service area that includes the City of Georgetown and parts of Williamson, Bell, and Burnet counties.

-Water is a finite resource and while we have enough water now, we need to do what we can to insure we have enough water for the future.
+Water is a finite resource and while we have enough water now, we need to do what we can to ensure we have enough water for the future.
 The ability to provide clean drinking water can be affected by many things.

 Drought – during a drought, our water supply is not regularly replenished and can affect our water storage capabilities.